Skip to contents

 library(petrographer)

-# Validate dataset structure
+# Validate dataset structure + pin it

 validate_dataset("data/processed/my_dataset")

-# Train model (automatically saves to .petrographer/)
+# Train model (automatically pins to .petrographer/)

 train_model(

-output_name = "my_model",
+model_id = "my_model",

 )